-In addition, at the end of February 2011 our largest reseller temporarily suspended its operations and conducting business with our company due to the recent unrest in the Middle East and ongoing instability and operating difficulties caused by such unrest.
-At that time this reseller owed us approximately \$196,000 for services we had rendered, and that receivable remained outstanding as of March 31, 2011.
-In the event that this reseller does not resume operations and conducting business with our company and pay us substantially all of the outstanding amount, this would have a material adverse effect on our financial condition, liquidity and future revenues.
-We cannot provide any assurance that this customer will resume full operations and conducting business with our company in the near term, if at all.
-For the three months ended March 31, 2011, we recorded a provision of \$100,000 for losses on accounts receivable in connection with the outstanding amounts owed to us by this reseller.
+In addition, at the end of February 2011 our then-largest reseller suspended its operations and conducting business with our company due to the recent unrest in the Middle East and ongoing instability and operating difficulties caused by such unrest.
+At that time this reseller owed us approximately \$196,000 for services we had rendered, and that receivable remained outstanding as of June 30, 2011.
+For the six months ended June 30, 2011, we have recorded a provision for the entire outstanding amount owed to us by this reseller for losses on accounts receivable.